gitlights-app/analytics-gitlights-action/README.md

-# 📊 GitLights GitHub Analytics Dashboard
+# 📊 GitHub Analytics Dashboard in your README

 Looking to embed real, auto-updated **GitHub Analytics** directly into your repository?